todddickerson/swarm_tasks/README.md

 The JSON output includes all task metadata for easy parsing by agents.

+### Example Integration

+See the `examples/` directory for sample configurations:
+- `examples/CLAUDE.md` - Sample instructions for AI agents
+- `examples/claude-swarm.yml` - Sample swarm configuration showing task integration

+These examples demonstrate how to integrate swarm_tasks into your Claude Swarm workflow for autonomous task management.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.